Potentiostat parameters explained

 These random events also contribute to the error of a measured value, but due to their random nature we can estimate the true value without these random errors.

-Multiple random influences during a measurement added to your measured value will lead to a Gaussian distribution, if you plot the probability for a measured value to occur versus the values.
+Multiple random influences during a measurement form a Gaussian distribution, when added to each other, if you plot the probability for a measured value to occur versus the values.
 The most likely value is the value without random error or noise.
 The bigger the deviation from the true value the less likely is the value to occur.
-The noise generally has a normal distribution.
+Noise generally has a normal distribution.

 The precision describes how broad this distribution is.
 The lower the precision the further values deviate from the noise free value.
 If you wouldn’t use a potentiostat but a shotgun, the precision would describe the scattering of the projectiles.
 This means the precision also describes the repeatability.

 As discussed in the article about precision you can average multiple values of the same measurement to get a value that is close to the measured value without the random error also known as noise.
 The reduction of noise, which can be achieved this way, is proportional to the square root of N, which is the number of samples averaged.
 N depends on the time given for sample recording and how fast samples are collected, that is the sampling rate.
-If two instruments are performing the same measurement with the same parameters and different sampling rates, the instrument with the higher sampling rate appears to measure less noise, because its N is higher.
+If two instruments are perf